SPECIAL GUESTS INCLUDE

 Henrike Gootjes is an artist and regenerative strategist from the Netherlands, holds a Fine Art degree from Minerva, Groningen, and a Master's degree from ArtEZ.
 With international experience in arts, education, reconciliation, and ecology work, she applies an artistic methodology to enable regenerative processes and activate system change.
 She is the author of Regeneration, a critical examination into structures of power and a radical approach to reversing intertwined crises and initiating restorative processes.

 Cadell Last is a philosopher with a background in anthropology, history and complexity studies.
-He is the founder of Philosophy Portal and the author of Global Brain Singularity; Sex, Masculinity, God; and Enter the Alien.
+He is the founder of Philosophy Portal and the author of Global Brain Singularity and Real Speculations.

 Sawyer Macres is a filmmaker, improv performer, and community organizer.
 He has a background in philosophy and psychoanalysis and runs a group called Negative Space in Colorado, U.S. which - he claims - is his failed attempt at pyrotheology in practice.